api-platform/docs/core/jwt.md

         - { path: ^/, roles: [ ROLE_READER ] }
 ```

-## Protect documentation with same authentification
+## Protect Documentation with same Authentification
 You can also add security to the embedded SwaggerUI:

 ```yml